This post may contain affiliate affiliate links for your convenience, see my full disclosurefor more info.

 I heard our pots rustle away and we jumped out of the tent.
 I had come across bears before, but firmly shouting at them scared them off easily.
 This bear ran about 30 feet from our campsite, dragging the whole tent, with all of our gear in it with him, and then just continued to gnaw away at it.
 We could hear it licking and chewing and continued to scream and yell and whistle but it wouldn’t budge.
 It was not giving up it’s booty this time.

 Since the bear didn’t leave, I didn’t feel safe sleeping there.
 I never came across a bear that wasn’t afraid of me.
 So we literally just grabbed our sleeping bags and walked back to Neel Gap at 2am.

 A dog started to bark in our general direction from off the trail a little bit.
-Then a voice called out, "Hello??"
-We said hello, to make it known it's just us, not a crazy animal.
-The voice asked, "Are you OK?"
-We had to explain, we were OK, just spooked because a bear took our stuff so we were headed back towards the hostel.
-The voice called out again, "No way!
-A bear got my food last night!"
+Then a voice called out, “Hello??”
+We said hello, to make it known it’s just us, not a crazy animal.
+The voice asked, “Are you OK?”
+We had to explain, we were OK, just spooked because a bear took our stuff and were headed back towards the hostel.
+The voice called out again, “No way!
+A bear got my food last night, too!”

 That was one fat and happy bear.

 But seriously, just hang your food.
 Every time.
-Learn the PCT style method, it's not hard.
+Learn the PCT style method to hang a bear bag, it’s not hard.
 It does take some practice, but your fellow hikers and the wildlife will thank you!

 - How To Pick A Good Campsite